Utility Rights-of-Way Wildlife Research at Penn State

 Bee Community Research

-There are at least 4000 species of bees in North America: of these, 371 can be found in Pennsylvania 35.
+There are at least 4000 species of bees in North America: of these, at least 371 can be found in Pennsylvania 35.
 Bees pollinate roughly 75% of the fruits, nuts and vegetables that are grown in the United States alone 36, and conservation of bees has become a worldwide priority.

 Previous studies at State Game Lands 33, Centre County, Pennsylvania (SGL33) have examined the diversity of plants, mammals, birds, reptiles, amphibians, and butterflies found at the different treatment sites.
 With industry, government, and society increasingly focused on the conservation of pollinators and their habitats, the Project Director and Sponsors found that little is known about how different vegetation management methods used on power line rights-of-way affect our native bee populations.
 In 2016, the first survey of bees at SGL33 began.